junip/exes/README.md

 :star: If you are using this tool or you like it, Star on GitHub — it helps!

-:rocket: A CLI tool that detects scripts from package.json and show in a prompt
+:rocket: A CLI tool that detects scripts from package.json and show in a selective prompt,

+:lipstick: it detect automatically the package manager and execute it accordingly. (i.e yarn or npm run)

 :up:
 <img src="./assets/preview.jpg">

+### Usages

+- You need to execute the `exes` **command** in the respective directory

+- it takes the available scripts from the **package.json** and show it in a prompt.

+- if your executed directory doesnt contains the **package.json** it will return error.
 ## Prerequisites

 You are required to have [Node.js](https://nodejs.org/) installed to run the cli tool or after installing [Node.js](https://nodejs.org/) you can make executable and run the excutable to use the tool.
 [Make executable](#making-executable)